 Where x= number of hours a unit is run at a certain MW level

-It is important to remember that PJM will dispatch generation based on incremental (marginal) cost, as represented by its Generation Offer, not based on its Heat Rate Curve.
+It is important to remember that PJM will dispatch generation based on incremental (marginal) cost, as represented by its Generation Offer.
 The incremental (marginal) cost will represent the cost to generate the next MW from the unit.
 See Heat Rate in Section 2.1, Performance Factor in Section 2.2, Performance Factors in Section 2.2, and Fuel Cost in Section 2.3, No-Load Cost in Section 2.5 and 2.6 Maintenance Cost.

 1.8 Cost Methodology and Approval Process